Skip to footer content

 $vbLabelText $csharpLabel

-2. We load our input image from above into a new Image class.
+2. We load the input image into a new Image class.
+The loading process validates file formats to prevent security vulnerabilities from malformed files.

-4. We add the image watermark to the document using AddImage.
+4. We add the watermark using AddImage.
+This operation is atomic and thread-safe for concurrent processing.

 image.WrapText = WrapText.BehindText;